 Tomb Sweeping Day is an annual holiday in Taiwan and most of Asian culture.
 It usually falls around the fourth day of the fourth month in the lunar calendar.
 Although the actual date is fixed, many people will choose a time that is convenient for their whole family to gather to celebrate.
-This year, 2017, the actual date is Wednesday, April 5.

 The most important part of this holiday is the cleaning or “sweeping” of the family’s ancestral gravesites.
 The reason the holiday has come to be known as tomb-sweeping is because the word for cleaning in Mandarin is the word for sweeping.

 In Taiwan, many tombs/graves are built on hills or mountain tops.
 This is because it is believed these places are special and more spiritual.

 In Taiwanese religious culture, graves and tombs are thought to be a little bit scary, so people rarely visit them, unlike those of us in the west.
 In addition, unlike many western graveyards and cemeteries, there is rarely a caretaker who tends the grounds or cuts the grass, therefore, the grass and weeds around the tomb become overgrown and unkempt.
 It is the family’s responsibility to keep the grave.

 Upon arriving at the gravesite, the first order of business is “tomb sweeping”.
 This involves cleaning the grass and leaves, removing any old leftover materials from the previous year and preparing the tomb for the new year.
 Most families will prepare fruit and chicken as an offering to their ancestors to be placed at the grave.

 Also, most families will prepare plenty of spirit money to burn at the graveside.
 Taiwanese people believe that after death, their ancestors continue life in another world and it is their living descendants duty and responsibility in this world to provide for their needs.
 Therefore, these offerings of money and things are the way they do this.